 Staying at home and social distancing

-People staying home should not have visitors, not even from friends or family.
-If they do have to go out people are asked to do so for only short periods.
-They should go straight home afterwards.
-While out they must observe “social distancing” rules.
-This involves keeping a safe distance of at least two metres (about three steps) from others.
+People staying home were advised not have visitors, not even from friends or family.
+Those that did venture out were asked to do so for only short periods and to go straight home afterwards.
+While out they were asked to observe “social distancing” rules.
+This involves keeping a safe distance of at least two metres from others not in the same household.

-Vulnerable people, including those aged 70 and over, are being advised to be particularly stringent in following social distancing measures.
+Vulnerable people, including those aged 70 and over, were advised to be particularly stringent in staying at home and following social distancing measures when outside.
 They are far more vulnerable than younger people if they contract the virus.
 Their best defence is to keep away from others and stay at home.
 This includes visits from friends and family.

 have had an organ transplant